9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ## Generating a Haskell program, and importing modules

-Now that we\'ve successfully compiled our minimal library, we\'ll write a tiny program to exercise it.
+Now that we've successfully compiled our minimal library, we'll write a tiny program to exercise it.
 Create the following file in your text editor, and save it as `Main.hs`.